Daniel-Parke/PVGIS_TMY_POA_Irradiance_Model/README.md

 This is useful when conducting any modelling which requires incident radiation values, and calculates values within a 1 hour resolution.
 This script can be run by importing the packages into an appropriate IDE, or by running the `PVGIS_irradiance.py` file from wtihin this directory.
 The parameters that can be adjusted are as follow:

-See included Jupyter Notebook (`PVGIS.irradiance.ipynb1) for step by step breakdown on how to utilise code.
+See included Jupyter Notebook (`PVGIS.irradiance.ipynb`) for step by step breakdown on how to utilise code.

 ## **Modelling Parameters:**